kananlanginhooper/Caedo_Example/README.md

 This is an example project using the Caedo PHP Framework.
 If you are looking to use Cadeo, you are in the right place!

+All of the code here is also hosted on our example site.
+You can check it our here: http://GetCaedo.com

 If you are looking to make changes to the Caedo PHP Framework, the source is located here: https://github.com/kananlanginhooper/Caedo